 Drinking water sounds easy but until it is made a priority, it can be difficult for some.
 Hydration offers many negative side effects on the body and so it is important that we, as moms, make sure to drink approximately half of our body weight in water each day.
 Start slow, add 1 cup a day, or set an alarm every hour as a reminder to drink water.
 Soon it will become a habit and your body will begin to feel rejuvenated and energized.
 Your skin will also thank you!

-~If you need to add a little flavor to your water to help you out, this water infusing water bottle is the perfect addition.
+~If you need to add a little flavor to your water to help you out, this fruit infusing water bottle is the perfect addition.

 Listen To Your Body